Greek Moussaka is often rib-sticking fare but with this low fat makeover its a mid-week meal you can enjoy without watching the scales.

 - 3 potatoes

-Top tip 2: if your topping is cooking too quickly cover the dish with tinfoil and only take it off in the last 5mins.
+If you find topping is cooking too quickly (which can happen in electric ovens which are heated from the top) cover the dish with tin foil and only take it off in the last 5 mins.

 It also helps that I know it’s going to put a big smile on my partner’s face when he comes home from work.
 This skinny moussaka is yet to disappoint!